UBS wants 'super-teams' to draw more assets from the very wealthy

-NEW YORK, Dec 9 (Reuters) - UBS AG aims to triple the assets that its U.S. wealth management clients keep in fee-based accounts within seven to 10 years, a top executive said on Tuesday.
+NEW YORK (Reuters) - UBS AG UBSN.S aims to triple the assets that its U.S. wealth management clients keep in fee-based accounts within seven to 10 years, a top executive said on Tuesday.

 “We have to get further and further from the mass affluent space, and, some people would say, even from the high-net-worth space to the ultra-high-net-worth,” Hatch, a group managing director, told mutual fund sales executives at a conference sponsored by Financial Research Associates.